Steve Smith Sr.: 2015 season

 During a press conference on August 10, 2015, Smith announced the upcoming season would be his last.

 During the Ravens' third preseason game, against the Redskins, Smith was ejected along with cornerback Chris Culliver.
 Smith's son went to Twitter, saying, "1st time I've ever gotten to watch a game with my dad.
 Thanks @NFL".
 The Ravens' Twitter account tweeted that Smith was ejected for a skirmish, and his son responded to it by saying, "Actually got ejected for ballin too hard".
 Smith was named starting punt returner after Week 1; at 36, he was and is among the oldest punt returners in league history.
+He had ten receptions for 150 yards in a 37–33 loss to the Oakland Raiders.
+In the following game, he had 13 receptions for 186 yards and two touchdowns in a 28–24 loss to the Bengals.
 In the Ravens' first win against the Pittsburgh Steelers in Week 4, he was forced to leave the game in third quarter due to a lower back injury he suffered after a hit from linebacker Lawrence Timmons.
 Two days later, it was announced that Smith broke four of his ribs in the Week 4 game.
+He returned in Week 6 and had seven receptions for 137 yards and a touchdown in the 25–20 loss to the 49ers.

 In a Week 8 game against the San Diego Chargers, Smith tore his achilles tendon, and it was announced he would be out for the rest of the 2015 season.
 He ended the season having played seven games, racking up 46 catches for 670 yards and three touchdowns.

 On December 30, 2015, Smith announced that he would be returning to the Ravens for the 2016 season.

 2016 season

-Smith had another solid year with the Ravens, he caught 70 passes for 799 yards and 5 touchdowns.
-In Week 4, he had his only 100+ yard game of the season against Oakland, where he had eight receptions for 111 yards and a touchdown.
+Smith had another solid year with the Ravens, he caught 70 passes for 799 yards and five touchdowns.
+In Week 4, against Oakland, he had eight receptions for 111 yards and a touchdown.
 In the game, Smith passed Andre Johnson to become the NFL's active leader in receiving yards.
 Smith reached the 1,000 reception mark, the 14th player to reach this milestone.
 On January 2, 2017, Smith officially announced his retirement from the NFL.
 He retired with 1,031 receptions (then 12th all-time) for 14,731 yards (7th) and 81 touchdowns (tied for 17th with Art Powell).